 The 13 miles of Pinckney equestrian bridle trails are situated within approximately 1,000 acres of woods, wetlands, and open meadows within the Pinckney State Recreation Area, southwest of the town of Pinckney, Michigan.
 The terrain and footing varies, generally being described as moderately hilly and not overly rocky.
 Several of the trails that traverse glacial ridges on the north side of Monks Road are positively breathtaking, especially in the spring and fall.

 The layout of the trails allow riders to venture out on any length of ride desired, since there are many cut-off trails and loops to get riders out further or directly back to the staging area.
 Trail maps are located on posts at most trail intersections, and all posts have a numbering system to help riders navigate the trail system.
-At several marked locations along the trail system, riders can connect to the Lakelands Trail, which will allow one to extend the length of their ride into Pinckney, Gregory, Stockbridge or beyond.
+At several marked locations along the northern edge of the trail system, riders can connect to the Lakelands Trail, which will allow one to extend the length of their ride into Pinckney, Gregory, Stockbridge or beyond.
+The Lakelands trail will get you almost to the Brighton Recreation equestrian trails also, with a few miles of dirt road riding added in.
+On the southern edge of the Pinckney Recreation area, you can ride through a gorgeous white and red pine forest into the town of Hell, MI, yes, from the Pinckney Rec trails, you can ride to Hell and Back!
+A short walk on a busy road is necessary to get to Hell, and it is recommended you dismount at the road, a mounting block is located just within the trail to help you back into the saddle.

-To access these wonderful trails, riders can park their rigs at the equestrian staging area off of Monks Road, west of Cedar Lake Road or camp at the Hell Creek Campground and ride out directly from the campsites.
+To access these wonderful trails, riders can park their rigs at the equestrian staging area at 3683 Monks Road, Pinckney, MI, or camp at the Hell Creek Campground and ride out directly from the campsites.
 Please note that the Monks Road staging area now boasts a vault toilet, a hand pump water source, pavilion, mounting block, picket posts, large grill, and picnic tables.
+Riders can also park at the D-19 train depot just north of M-36 and ride west to access the Pinckney trails.

 Our purpose is to improve, protect, maintain and expand the horse trails in the Pinckney Rec Area and surrounding areas for use by horse men and women, their families and the general public for horseback riding, horse camping and horse related activities.